Jscherbe/frontend/mcp-server/updated-plan.md

    * Verify that the AI can seamlessly build UI using tools from both libraries simultaneously.

 4. **Phase 4: Package Extraction**
-   * Extract the core logic to the `@ulu/mcp-knowledge-base` NPM package.
+   * Extract the agnostic server core to the `@ulu/mcp-knowledge-base` NPM package.
-   * Add the CLI wrapper and config loader.
+   * Consolidate the proven, dual-purpose parsing logic (Markdown + MCP JSON) into dedicated documentation utility packages.
    * Setup standard `/mcp` exports in the respective library `package.json` files.